Everyone can get behind homemade pierogi! And I’m hoping you’ll get behind my vegan sweet potato & sauerkraut pierogi too.

 If you opt out of sweet potatoes and sauerkraut for the filling how about mixing mashed potato with my nacho cheese.
 Yum!
 Or if you try another filling let me know what you did in the comments below.

-The video posted at the bottom of this post will show you every step of making these vegan pierogi!
+The video here will show you every step of making these vegan pierogi!

 vegan sweet potato & sauerkraut pierogi